Nathan Ingham

-Nathan Ingham (born June 27, 1993) is a Canadian professional soccer player who plays as a goalkeeper for Atlético Ottawa in the Canadian Premier League.
+Nathan Ingham (born June 27, 1993) is a Canadian professional soccer player who plays as a goalkeeper for Cavalry FC in the Canadian Premier League.

 Early life

 Born in Newmarket, Ontario, Ingham grew up in Keswick, Ontario.
 He began playing youth soccer at age ten with Markham SC.
 He later played with Ajax SC.

 College career

 In February 2011, he committed to attend Florida Gulf Coast University to play for the men's soccer team in the fall.
 On October 21, 2011, he made his collegiate debut in a victory over the Lipscomb Bisons.
 He helped the team win the ASUN Conference title in his freshman year and was named the A-Sun Tournament MVP and to the All-Tournament Team.
 In November 2012, he was named the ASUN Defensive Player of the Week.
 In 2013, he suffered a season-ending injury and utilized a redshirt season to maintain a year of eligibility.

 In 2014, he was named the ASUN Defensive Player of the Week twice.
 That season, he helped them win the ASUN title for a third time, and was once again named the A-Sun Tournament MVP and to the All-Tournament Team.
 In addition, he was also named to the All-ASUN Conference First Team.

 In his senior season, he was named the ASUN Defensive Player of the Week three times, tying the school record for the most career weekly conference honours with six.
 He was also named to the College Soccer News National Team of the Week in November.
 He was also named the ASUN Goalkeeper of the Year, named to the All-ASUN First Team, and the All-Southeast Region Third Team.
 He finished his career as the school's all-time goals-against average leader (0.98) and the all-time ASUN career shutout leader with 26.